mauroscl/negociacao-b3-kotlin/README.md

 ```

- No monosh entrar no modo admin
+ No mongosh entrar no modo admin
 ```text
 dbrs [direct: primary] test> use admin switched to db admin